Jonathan Brown (Welsh footballer): Southport

 Following a six-month spell at the Somerset club, Brown signed for Southport, on 2 July 2011, ready for the 2011–12 season.
 He made his competitive club debut on 13 August 2011 on the first day of the 2011–12 season.
 He signed for AFC Telford United on loan for the rest of the season on 31 January 2012.

 AFC Telford United

 Following his release from Southport, Brown joined Telford United on a permanent deal.
 Jon announced to the fans of Telford that he was leaving them to move to Thailand to play over there.
 He played his last game at home against Wrexham in a 0–2 loss.

 Hereford United

 Following a successful trial, Brown signed a three-month contract with Hereford United on 25 July 2013.

 Abahani Limited Dhaka

-In 2016, Brown joined Bangladeshi club Abahani Limited Dhaka and won the Bangladesh Football Premier League in the same year.
+In 2016, Brown joined Bangladeshi club Abahani Limited Dhaka and won the Bangladesh Premier League in the same year.
 He scored his first goal in the AFC Cup on 4 April 2017 against Mohun Bagan A.C. of India.